-2. Can creditors indefinitely extend credit facilities to a company in financial difficulties?

 A lender considering extending credit facilities to a company in financial difficulties will want to avoid potential liability to other creditors: if the lender extends loans at a time when it is aware that the borrower is insolvent and cannot be rehabilitated, then the lender can be liable for immoral damages for fraud on new creditors or for incitement to delay in filing for insolvency.
 If a shareholder extends a loan to a company while it is in a financial crisis, the loan may be treated as equity, and the claims under the loan subordinated to other debt obligations of the borrower.

-3. If a company is in financial difficulties and the group's principal financial creditors are offering support conditional on additional or extended guarantees and/or asset security being given, what issues does this give rise to, for both the company and the (secured) creditor?

 Transactions occurring less than 60 days before the debtor becomes insolvent or it files for insolvency proceedings that prefer some creditors above others can be challenged by the insolvency administrator.
 In addition any payments made, or security granted, or other transaction adverse to creditors generally entered into once the company has become insolvent or has filed for insolvency proceedings can be challenged.

-The aim of these provisions is twofold: first to protect creditors from disadvantageous transactions made by a company in financial difficulties, and second to treat all creditors equally (par conditio creditorum).
+The aim of these provisions is twofold: first to protect creditors from disadvantageous transactions made by a company in financial difficulties, and second to treat all creditors equally ( par conditio creditorum ).
 The provisions usually have the effect of preventing a borrower in financial difficulties from granting additional security in respect of existing loans, but a distressed borrower is generally allowed to provide security in respect of a new loan.

-4. If a lender wants to monitor the company very closely (i.e. more closely than the usual information covenants in the credit agreement permit), what options are there?

 In practice, lenders do sometimes appoint a managing director to the board of a distressed Austrian borrower.
 The managing director concerned owes the same duty of care towards the company as any other managing director, and can incur personal liability towards the company in that capacity as outlined in the answer to question 1 above.
 There are two risks for the lender associated with making such an appointment, or being given extensive approval rights over the management of the company's affairs.
 First, the lender might inadvertently place itself within the scope of the duty to file for the opening of insolvency proceedings if the conditions are satisfied.
 This would happen if the lender assumes a management role in relation to the company, or crucial areas of it.
 The other risk is that the lender might be deemed to be a shareholder, with the effect that the claims under the loan agreement might be subordinated to the claims of other creditors.

-5. Is it possible for a lender and company to agree to exchange for equity in the company?
-What issues does this give rise to, for lender and company and what consents are required?

 Debt for equity conversion is admissible under Austrian law.

-certain (or all) of the lender's debt A debt for equity swap requires a shareholders' resolution to increase the share capital.
+A debt for equity swap requires a shareholders' resolution to increase the share capital.
 Such a resolution generally requires the consent of 75% of the shareholders present at the meeting and voting.
 The debt for equity swap needs to be in the interests of the company so that the subscription rights of the existing shareholders can be excluded.
 The creditor subscribes for the new shares, and assigns (some or all) its debt claims to the company by way of contribution in kind.
 The procedure requires an audit of the value of the contributed claims, and an amendment of the articles of association.